khaudio/creature_adventures/Rules.md

 `Sigils` are obtained by defeating Warlords or other players who currently possess sigils.
 There are three total sigils, and a player must have all three to enter The Colosseum to complete the game.
 When one player loses to another, they must forfeit all sigils they currently posses.
 When one player attacks another, the aggressor is afflicted by `Exhaustion`, losing the following turn.
 If the defending player is victorious, they are bolstered by `Rally Cry`, and all three creatures' HP is doubled for one turn and healed fully.

-For exmaple, if Player A attacks Player B unsuccessfully, Player A returns `Home` with `Exhaustion`, and Player B gains `Rally Cry` that lasts through their next turn.
+For example, if Player A attacks Player B unsuccessfully, Player A returns `Home` with `Exhaustion`, and Player B gains `Rally Cry` that lasts through Player B's next turn, as it was Player A's turn when the attack took place.

 ## **Sigil of Power**